wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 * Elemental Storm locations in all zones.
 Learn to become a [Storm Chaster](https://www.wowhead.com/achievement=16490/storm-chaser).
 * Tuskarr Fishing Hole locations in all zones.
 Become a [Tuskarr fishing expert](https://www.wowhead.com/guide/professions/fishing/iskaara-tuskarr-fishing-holes).
 * Zaralek Cavern cave entrances in all zones.
 Be sure to [Explore Zaralek Cavern](https://www.wowhead.com/achievement=17766/explore-zaralek-cavern).

+Control the visibility of the following events on the Dragon Isles world map:

+* Grand Hunts locations in all zones.
+* Dreamsurge locations in all zones.

 ### The Waking Shores